localityyy/SolarisLib/README.md

 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/RegularRDev/SolarisLib/main/Preview"))()
 ```
-Credits to Solaris team for the Library
+Credits to Solaris team for the Library,
 I'm sure they will remove this repository.